google/turbinia/docs/developer/develop-minikube.md

 #### Debugging
 The Turbinia containers are started with the python debugger enabled and listening on port 10000 (worker) and 20000 (server).
 VSCode launch debug configurations have been provided.

-While the cluster is running in development mode with skaffold you can use those launch configuration to connect to the cluster, set breakpoints and inspect watches.
+While the cluster is running in development mode with skaffold you can use those launch configuration to connect to the worker and server (yes, at the same time if you want that!), set breakpoints and inspect watches.

 ![Turbinia VSCode Launch Configurations](../images/cloudcode-vscodedebug.png)

 #### Hot-reloading
-Hot reloading has been enabled through the python `jurigged`module and will monitor for any change on the `/home/turbinia` folder in the containers.
+Hot reloading has been enabled through the python `jurigged` [module](https://github.com/breuleux/jurigged) and will monitor for any change on the `/home/turbinia` folder in the containers.
 When you change a file in VSCode, skaffold will sync that file into the container and `jurigged` will hot reload that file into the running process.

 ![Turbinia Hot Reloading](../images/cloudcode-hotreload.png)

----
-NOTE: As python hot reloading of code into an already running process is tricky it may not work in all cases (see).
+NOTE: As python hot reloading of code into an already running process is tricky it may not work in all cases (see [here](https://github.com/breuleux/jurigged?tab=readme-ov-file#caveats)).
 If that happens let skaffold rebuild the container by touching the `skaffold.yaml`file.
----

 ## Test Run
-Let's test the whole setup by executing a request with rawdisk image located in `test_data/artifact_disk.dd`.
+Let's test the whole setup by executing a request with a disk image located at `test_data/artifact_disk.dd`.

 Copy the disk to one of the containers in the shared `/mnt/turbiniavolume` folder.